kjbappsllc/coffer/README.md

 ## This is the installer for the coffer budget application

+* Installation

+    * Run: ``` curl -fsSL raw.githubusercontent.com/kjbappsllc/coffer/master/install.sh | bash ```

 * The repositories that are related to this project are as follows:
     * Coffer-ui
     * Coffer-db-service